Jonerbay/Senior-Project/README.md

 It will create necessary conda environment with all needed packages.

+Moreover, you can download Istajduh dataset by use of:
+`bash download.sh`

 ### Neergard's model

 Once you download the data, create a `data` folder and place it at the root of the project.
 You should have two folders inside: `vol01`, `vol02` and so on as well as a `metadata.csv` file.

 #### Train